vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 In the case of a car manufacturer who relies heavily on just-in-time inventory management, it is highly valuable to know the status of every car component needed to build the car and deliver the finished product to the dealership and the customer.
 If anything goes wrong in the process, say a shipment gets stuck in the Suez Canal, the company instantly knows to draw up a plan B in order to mitigate or minimize any delivery delays of the final product.
 Furthermore, real-time data sharing across each of the parties in the manufacturing supply chain can also create an ongoing log, so in the unfortunate event that e.g. a recall is happening or a fault is discovered at a later stage, it is possible to trace the product journey and identify the point in time where the failure occurred.
 This is particularly useful in the case of warranty tracking, where specific product elements will have to be tracked across many customers, across a long timeline, and back through the entire supply chain to determine which supplier is liable for which product deficiency based on individual supplier contracts and terms.

-## The Pros of real-time data sharing
+## The pros of real-time data sharing

 There are some general benefits of real-time data sharing that ring true across many use cases including: